rclone/rclone/MANUAL.md

    \ "nextcloud"
  2 / Owncloud
    \ "owncloud"
- 3 / Sharepoint
+ 3 / Sharepoint Online, authenticated by Microsoft account.
    \ "sharepoint"
+ 4 / Sharepoint with NTLM authentication.
+Usually self-hosted or on-premises.
+   \ "sharepoint-ntlm"
- 4 / Other site/service or software
+ 5 / Other site/service or software
    \ "other"
 vendor> 1
 User name